rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 If you want simply to change the Status on a batch of files, choose the `Open/Save` Task for each document type.

 If you don't need to worry about document Status for your current task, it's not a bad idea to disable the `Process files as Available` option.
-That's because, when enabled, it launches Document Manager.
+That's because, when enabled, it launches Design Manager.
 That doesn't hurt anything, but it can be a bit confusing to see that program pop up while Solid Edge is actively processing files.

 ### Filtering